 This may involve employing staff who can answer inquires in a student’s native language, which creates an additional expense.
 Even if you already have those staff members in place at your school, the amount of new inquiries they will be dealing with will significantly increase their workload.

 Example: Below is an illustration of a typical lead follow-up process.
 As you can see, your school can expect to be in frequent contact with prospects over a long period of time as you nurture them towards conversion.

 While this can be a definite negative of generating more direct inquiries, it is not an insurmountable obstacle.
-Customer Relationship Management (CRM) technology can go a long way towards helping you streamline your follow-up processes, allowing you to segment and track the progress of individual leads, schedule calls, and even develop automated email and SMS for different stages of the enrollment journey.
+CRM and marketing automation technology can go a long way towards helping you streamline your follow-up processes, allowing you to segment and track the progress of individual leads, schedule calls, and even develop automated email and SMS for different stages of the enrollment journey.

-Example: This report page from Mautic- one of the CRM platforms HEM offers for clients- gives an overview of leads generated for a language school by program, channel, and location.
-Mautic can also be used to create segmented lists detailing which students were registered through each of your agencies, helping you to manage your relationships efficiently.
+Example: This report page from HEM’s customized Mautic CRM system for schools gives an overview of leads generated for a language school by program, channel, and location.

 Example: The University of Canterbury in New Zealand directs students to its WeChat profile from its website.
 The popular messaging app is the ideal way to get in touch with Chinese students online.